NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 This use case can test a completely different DNSSEC configuration for an already signed zone.
-The zone is doubly signed and there are two DS RRs in the parent zone.
+The zone is doubly signed and there are at least two DS RRs in the parent zone.
 Dry-run resolvers try to use the dry-run part of the zone.
 In case of validation errors they fallback to the real DS and restart validation which may or may not lead to further validation errors depending on